'They took him!' Gay married couple torn apart by ICE

 “She told us, ‘Out of the goodness of my heart, I’ll let you leave today.
 I could have called ICE, but I won’t,’” Matt recalled.
 “My husband started crying, I was a wreck.”

 Despite that comment, the couple was escorted through a series of back hallways.
-Alan’s file was handed off to ICE officers, and the supervisor walked away.
+Allan’s file was handed off to ICE officers, and the supervisor walked away.

 “They walked us down this long hallway, took his file, handed it to ICE agents, and just left.
 No explanation, no warning.
 Suddenly they’re telling him to put his hands behind his back, and I’m standing there asking, ‘What is happening?’”